jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 - can move from destination of immediately preceeding vector instruction
 - can't be overlpped with preceeding vector load/store (unlike "proper" moves)
 - can't use odd `d` registers if overlapping with previous vector insn
-- theoretically should be a B group but overlaps with A as well (unlike "proper" move)
+- theoretically should be a B group but overlaps with both A and B instructions (unlike "proper" move)
 - (there might be some anomalies still)

 ```